siddhero97/CS436I-Memofy/README.md

 Using Typescript

+Using modern React and Redux tooling and patterns

 Using Reduxthunk

-Exercising modern methodologies to format project file structure
+Exercising modern backend patterns to format project file structure

 **Next Steps**